Seamlessly integrate your Python code with your favorite APIs and databases, using WayScript.

 WayScript's python editor lets you reference Variables that exist in your program.
-To do this, you can drag your variables into the codebox or reference them through the inputs dictionary.
+To do this, you can reference them through the variables dictionary.

 As an example, let's create a variable called "Location" and set a value of "Brooklyn, NY"